stopsopa/chrome-extension-hm/extension/PRIVACY_JUSTIFICATIONS.md

 ## Permissions Justifications

 ### declarativeNetRequest
-This extension uses declarativeNetRequest to efficiently modify HTTP headers in outgoing requests without accessing or exposing sensitive user data.
-This permission allows the extension to add, modify, or remove HTTP headers based on configurable rules.
+This extension uses the declarativeNetRequest permission to modify HTTP headers in outgoing requests.
+This permission is essential for the core functionality of the extension, which is to add or modify HTTP headers based on user-defined rules.
+The declarativeNetRequest API allows the extension to perform these modifications efficiently without accessing or exposing sensitive user data, as it operates at the network request level rather than accessing page content.

 ### Host Permission
 Host permissions for "<all_urls>" are required to modify headers for any website the user visits, ensuring the header modification functionality works across all domains without restrictions.
 This is essential for the core functionality as users may need to add custom headers for any website.